buildit/slink/README.md

 - `npm install`
 - `npm test -- --silent` (silent causes `console.log()` messages not to print, giving cleaner output)

-_Note_:  The solution is modular.
-That is, there are several "module" subdirectories within the source tree.
-Each module represents a Lambda function and has its own `package.json`.
-We are striving to keep the commands the same within a given module as within the project root.
+_Note_:  The solution was intended to be modular.
+That is, there are can be several "module" subdirectories within the source tree (though there is currently only one).
+Each module is meant to represent a Lambda function and has its own `package.json`.
+We were striving to keep the commands the same within a given module as within the project root.
 However, since `npm` does not support hierarchical project structures in the same way as say Java's Maven or Gradle, when in doubt, run `npm` commands from within the module you're working with first, since that's what is actually built by the CI/CD pipeline.

 ## Running Lambda Functions Locally via "SAM Local" ##
 There is a CodeStar-managed CodePipeline in AWS that runs tests and deploys the function(s) in this package.
 But what